Constraining Weil-Petersson volumes by universal random matrix correlations in low-dimensional quantum gravity: Introduction

 In practice, however, this is not feasible and one uses Mirzakhani's recursion relation \cite{Mirzakhani2007} satisfied by the $V_{g,n}$ instead.
 While this is doable, the effort required to determine the volumes particularly for high $g$ or $n$ is still substantial, and a method of relating the different terms in the WP volumes might be useful to simplify their calculation.

 In this paper then, we will show that the existence of a finite universal limit of the JT matrix model implies constraints on the coefficients appearing in the WP volumes $V_{g,2}(b_1,b_2)$ determining the JT gravity 2-point function.
 To this end, we will begin in \cref{sec:ansatz} by computing the spectral form factor in the universal limit, using the full, non-perturbative result for the spectral two-point function.
 Then, we will redo the calculation in \cref{sec:scaling} using the genus expansion, and compare the two results.
 Demanding that they are at least compatible (i.e. that the perturbative result does not diverge more strongly than the nonperturbative one) will yield constraints relating certain coefficients appearing in a given $V_{g,2}$.
-Finally, in \cref{sec:discussion}, we discuss the possible relation of our results to other areas of research.
-As a last note, the same cancellations as the ones we report have been found independently using intersection theory computations in \cite{BlommaertAndFriends}.
+Finally, in \cref{sec:discussion}, we discuss the possible relation of our results to other areas of research. \TW{In \cref{app:proof} we provide a proof for the simplification of the constraints mentioned above.
+In \cref{app:g_5} we check the constraints for the case of $g=5$.
+In \cref{app:top_recursion} we give a review of the application of the topological recursion to the setting of JT gravity with the aim of showing how we obtained the WP volumes used for checking the cancellations we predict.
+A collection of these can be found in \cref{app:WP}.} As a last note, the same cancellations as the ones we report have been found independently using intersection theory computations in \cite{BlommaertAndFriends}.